damianhakert/damianhakert.github.io/source/_posts/2015-04-22-gitlab-7-10-released.markdown

 <h3 id="rc-package-info">Update on package server issue</h3>

+The problem below only occurred with apt-get installations before 7pm UTC on April 22, 2015.

 Due to a problem with the package server, the release candidate was seen as newer than the 7.10 stable release and got installed on some machines instead.